hpk0304/Stata-bond-prediction/README.md

 VaR_ES_final.do: The last method - Expected Shortfall or Conditional VaR (CVaR), Average VaR (AVaR) or Expected Tail Loss (ETL ES) implying the expected portfolio return when return exceeds the break of extreme threshold VaR

 **Back-testing**

 Backtesting_final.do: examining the fitness of those models with the reality by the frequency of violations

 It contains 3 tests:

 a.
 Kupiec Test: checking the rate of failure which loss returns exceed the VaR

 b.
 Independence Test: testing the independent violations over the years, no correlation with fluctuation between time t and (t-1)

 c.
 Conditional Coverage Test: combination of those above tests, solving the shortcomings of Kupiec test (lack of time correlations) and Independence test (measurement in short-term, lack the rate of loss failures)

+**Visualization**

+All pictures uploaded support for the estimation

+## Results and conclusion:

+First of all, monthly realized returns of long-term Sovereign bond data are asymmetry, high peaks and fat tails.
+In other word, real returns do not distribute normally even in long run

+Secondly, instead of applying same percentage for all portfolios, the proportions constructed in the paper have many benefits; for instance, accurately reflecting the monthly actual rates of each national portfolio in total of 25 selected categories.

+In summary, traditional methods including **Historical Simulation and Normal GARCH(1,1)** are applicable in long run Sovereign bond data from perspective of Back-testing.
+Importantly, there is **no persistent model** that can be used throughout the periods, highly recommended to consider the estimation in the stable periods and crisis separately.

+__Future research:**__ GARCH model needs to be reviewed carefully before application because the biggest concern is the direction of realized returns.
+With the idea of regressing VaR model by squared deviation and past returns, GARCH model could be combined directly with the realized returns or with Historical Simulation